britnaybeaudry/Professional_DEVELOPment_Week/README.md

   </kbd>
 </p>

-### How can I host my resume (or more) on a Github site?
+### How can I host my resume (or more) on a GitHub site?
-If you want to go even further, you can even host your resume as a website on GitHub.
+If you want to go even further, you can host your resume as a website on GitHub.
 It's called [GitHub Pages](https://pages.github.com/).
 With GitHub pages, you can also incorporate HTML and CSS elements.
-You can make your resume even more complex, add things <em>other</em> than just your resume like a bio, blog posts, and more!
+You can make your resume more complex, add things <em>other</em> than just your resume like a bio, blog posts, and more!
 The choices are yours.

 Here are some examples of excellent personal websites hosted on GitHub pages:
   * [A list of open source projects happening on Twiter](http://twitter.github.io/)